The 10 Best Movies About Gladiators, Ranked

 5. Demetrius and the Gladiators (1954)

-In this sequel to the aforementioned The Robe, we get a film that's much-improved on the original.
+In this sequel to the aforementioned The Robe, we get a film that's much improved over the original.

-Demetrius and the Gladiators follows the story of Demetrius (Victor Mature), a devout Christian who takes it upon himself to hide the Robe of Christ, only to be thrust into the Colosseum to fight for his freedom.
+Demetrius and the Gladiators follows the story of Demetrius (played by Victor Mature), a devout Christian who takes it upon himself to hide the Robe of Christ, only to be thrust into the Colosseum to fight for his freedom.
+Talk about misfortune!

 A massive box office success, Demetrius and the Gladiators made it clear that sword-and-sandal movies were worth investing in.